Whoever teaches his child teaches not only his child, but also his child’s child – and so on to the end of generations

 Dozens of our students stay involved in the School by volunteering as Student Aides after they become Bar and Bat Mitzvah.
 Aides assist in Primary Grade classrooms and in the Office.
 Some tutor in Hebrew.
 Many fulfill High School Community Service requirements through their volunteering in the Religious School.

 Our students learn the value of Tzedakah in all grades.
 Over the years donations have been sent to local Jewish and secular organizations as well as to organizations in Israel.
-In addition to class collections, the School has adopted a family through the M’Yad L’Yad-Helping Hands organization.
-We have provided support for this family with packages of books, games, school supplies and clothing, as well as funds for” our family” to purchase food and necessities; especially during holiday times.

 We also show our support for the Israeli Defense Forces by sending packages to soldiers for Chanukah and Purim and greeting cards throughout the year.
 In addition, Temple Beth David students participate in Mitzvah Day in the Fall and in the Spring of each year, helping various organizations in our local community.